 The latter is a very serious issue which you can learn more about here.

-The English Mastiff has an average lifespan of about 7 years, but some have lived much longer.
+The English Mastiff has an lifespan between 6 to 10 years, but some have lived much longer.
 One record exists of an EM named Kush living to age 15.

-Proper veterinary care and good nutrition definitely plays an important part in raising a healthy Mastiff.
+Regular veterinary oversight, exercise and good nutrition definitely play an important part in raising a healthy Mastiff.

-The Great Dane is an old breed that traces its history back to 3,000 B.C where similar “mastiff” type dogs were depicted artifacts and writings.
+The Great Dane is an old breed that traces its history back to 3,000 B.C where depictions of similar “mastiff” type dogs have been discovered in artifacts and writings.

 At that time, the GDs, prized for their fearless nature, strength and boldness were used as war dogs as well as for hunting boar and guarding property.

-The Great Dane, as we know it today originated in Germany. and is also known as the German Mastiff. and Grand Danois in French.
+The Great Dane (English translation), as we know it today originated in Germany where it is known as Deutsche Dog and is also known as the German Mastiff and Grand Danois in French.

 Appearance:

 They have a sleek, muscular build with a long, narrow head and floppy ears.
-Their coat is short and comes in a variety of colors, including black, blue, fawn, brindle, and harlequin.
+Their coat is short and comes in a variety of colors, including black, blue, fawn, brindle, and the best known black and white patchwork referred to as "harlequin."

 Characteristics: